Asbestos Surveys CQ Pty Ltd specialise in the following services

 (d) a health and safety representative requests a review in certain circumstances.

-Re-inspections or re-surveys are to be conducted by a qualified Asbestos Assessor and will comprise a visual assessment of the condition of the in-situ ACM to determine whether the material remains in a satisfactory condition, or if deterioration has occurred since the previous inspection.
+Asbestos Materials Register updates/inspections are to be conducted by a qualified Asbestos Assessor and will comprise a visual assessment of the condition of the in-situ ACM to determine whether the material remains in a satisfactory condition, or if deterioration has occurred since the previous inspection.

 General guidance on the risk management process is available in the Code of Practice: How to Manage Work Health and Safety Risks 2011.